-- The employee and manager can indicate the level they believe that the employee is demonstrating.
-This provides the employee with an understanding of where they stand, as well as clear behaviours to strive for to achieve the next level.
+The employee and manager can indicate the level they believe that the employee is demonstrating.
+This provides the employee with an understanding of where they stand, as well as clear behaviors to strive for to achieve the next level.

 Note: It's important to understand that an assessment on a competency for one role will carry over to all other roles where the competency is included, due to the nature of competencies being centrally managed and therefore applying across roles.

 It's also important to understand that competencies are centralized, so the assessed level of an individual for a specific competency will display on all roles for that individual.
 Eg. If an individual is assessed at level 4 for communication on their current role, the communication competency in their future role(s) will also display the level 4 assessment.

 Adding growth opportunities to competencies

 When a competency is added to an employee's growth profile, the manager and employee can add growth opportunities to the competency.
 Growth opportunities allow the employee and manager to identify and track development activities for the employee to further develop in that area.
 Ideally, growth opportunities and the action items added to competencies would be directly related to helping the employee reach the next level of the competency through either training or on-the-job experience.